mattseabrook/t7gtools/README.md

 ## GRV

 Proprietary script files for the ```GROOVIE``` engine.
 They provide the engine instructions on which assets to load, how to configure the various game scenes, and presumably the state information required for the puzzles is in there as well.

-*More coming!*

-(See opcodes)
+For the purposes of my project, these are not needed.
+The time spent performing hard-core reverse engineering on these files, while playing through the entire game several times, is a ton more time than would be needed to simply program a fresh engine.

+For more information about this file format, see the [ScummVM ](#groovie) section.
 ## RL

 This file consists of `20` byte blocks, each of which holds key data to access the content inside of `*.GJD` files.